devprogramming-yt/first-repository/README.md

-# This is the first repository on GitHub.

-This is the GIT & GITHUB Tutorial Video.
+# This is the GIT & GITHUB Tutorial Video.